Modernized Legacy App, Enabled Acquisition

 Additionally, the interface looked like Windows 3.1, but it was 2020.

-Ultra-compact display
+Delights: Double monitors, Ultra-compact display

-Losing monitor screen real estate because of VPN
+Pain Points: Having to use VPN on a virtual machine & losing monitor screen real estate because of VPN

-Collapsing panels
+Workarounds: Collapsing panels

-Reviewing documents using only one monitor
+Challenges: Reviewing documents using only one monitor

 Define Challenges